Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Introduction

-In the appendix of \cite{Serfaty}, Duerinckx and Serfaty treated the case of Coulombian interaction kernel to the Vlasov equation in the monokinetic regime, that is the pressureless Euler-Poisson equation.
+In the appendix of \cite{Serfaty}, Duerinckx and Serfaty treated the case of particles with Coulombian interactions converging to the Vlasov equations in the monokinetic regime, that is the pressureless Euler-Poisson equations.
 This was used later by Carillo and Choi in \cite{CarilloChoi} to prove the mean-field limit of some swarming models with alignment interactions.

-In \cite{HanKwanIacobelli}, Han-Kwan and Iacobelli proved the mean-field limit of particles following Newton's second law to the Euler equation in a quasi-neutral regime or in a gyrokinetic limit.
-This result was improved later by Rosenzweig in \cite{Rosenzweig2} who treated the case of quasi-neutral regime for a larger choice of scaling between the number of particles and the coupling constant.
+In \cite{HanKwanIacobelli}, Han-Kwan and Iacobelli proved the mean-field limit of particles satisfying Newton's second law to the Euler equations in a quasineutral regime or in a gyrokinetic limit.
+This result was improved later by Rosenzweig in \cite{Rosenzweig2} who treated the case of quasineutral regime for a larger choice of scaling between the number of particles and the coupling constant.

-For a general introduction to the subject of mean-field convergence one can have a look at the reviews \cite{Golse,Jabin}.
+For a general introduction to the subject of mean-field limits one can have a look at the reviews \cite{Golse,Jabin}.